 Soyuz MS-17 is a Soyuz spacecraft scheduled to launch in October 2020.
 It will transport three members of the Expedition 63 crew to the International Space Station.

-This is the fourteenth flight to the ISS by the Cygnus spacecraft under the CRS program and their third under the CRS2 program.
-This is also the 10th use of the enhanced size Cygnus.
+This is the fifteenth flight to the ISS by the Cygnus spacecraft under the CRS program and their fourth under the CRS-2 program.
+This is also the 11th use of the enhanced size Cygnus.